 There’s a great review on Shea’s website Conversations with My Sister on what to do in Al Ain – including visiting the camel souk, the acclaimed Al Ain Zoo (and newly opened African Safari), Al Ain Oasis plus the unmissable and breathtaking trip up Jebel Hafeet – the highest point of Abu Dhabi with some spectacular views over the UAE and Omani desert.

 Another quirky part of Al Ain not to miss is Hili City – a theme park stuck in about 1973 but with a unique charm that has us coming back again!
-Plenty of rides to suit the much younger age group – be warned of strange, non family conducive opening times though.
+Plenty of rides to suit the much younger age group – be warned of strange, non-family conducive opening times though.

 Thrill seekers may also want to check out Wadi Adventures, right next door to thermal springs Green Mubazzarah – a surprise little oasis at the foot of Jebel Hafeet.
-Absolutely packed on weekends with picnickers and those wanting to deep their feet in the hot stream.
+Absolutely packed on weekends with picnickers and those wanting to dip their feet in the hot stream.

 Want something really quirky?
 Why not visit the Emirates National Auto Museum.
 Based inside a giant pyramid on the E65 about an hour from the city it is a really fun and unique experience for kids.
 The world’s largest caravan?
-A dodge truck with a 4 bedroom apartment?
+A Dodge truck with a 4 bedroom apartment?
 And of course the Sheikhs collection of over 200 classic and – unusual cars!

-If you are heading out of the capital and want a real taste of Bedouin life, visiting in December is a must to catch the Al Dhafra Festival – camel races, saluki racing, falconry displays, date packing and most importantly the high stakes camel beauty contest.
+If you are heading out of the capital and want a real taste of Bedouin life, visiting in December is a must to catch the Al Dhafra Festival – camel races, Saluki racing, falconry displays, date packing and most importantly the high stakes camel beauty contest.

 The Western Region is also home to some luxury desert resorts like Liwa Resort and Qasr al Sarab – they include many of the activities that you can also access on a desert safari mentioned above, with an abundance of luxury, kids clubs – you name it, a real Arabian experience!